webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project_Management.md

 - Methodologies and frameworks::Scrum
   - Scrum: An iterative and incremental agile framework emphasizing short sprints and team collaboration.
 - Methodologies and frameworks::Scaled Agile Framework (SAFe)
+  - **Agile**: Iterative and Incremental Development(IID).
+Features are completed and released often throughout the project.
+    - Software development typically benefits from this type of framework.
+Constant feedback from incremental builds, help deliver an improved final product.
+    - Strengths: expected change.
+    - Weakness: scope creep creating missed deadlines.
+    - Use: project requirements will change often.
+Team is stable and self organized.
-  - SAFe: Scaled Agile Framework for large-scale agile projects, adapting agile principles to enterprise teams.
+  - **SAFe**: Scaled Agile Framework for large-scale agile projects, adapting agile principles to enterprise teams.
 - Methodologies and frameworks::Extreme programming (XP)
   - XP: Extreme Programming emphasizes close collaboration, iterative development, and continuous testing.
 - Methodologies and frameworks::Waterfall
-  - Waterfall: A sequential methodology where phases follow a strict order, like planning, design, development, testing, and deployment.
+  - Waterfall: A linear, sequential methodology and project framework where phases follow a strict order, like planning, design, development, testing, and deployment.
+  - Strengths: simplest, easy to learn and use.
+  - Weakness: not flexible.
+Change, starts project over from beginning(expensive).
+  - Use: when you have fixed requirements, no unknowns, and high change cost.

 ## 1.02 Compare and contrast AGILE vs. WATERFALL concepts